jpogran/iac/_posts/2021-01-25-troubleshooting-puppetized-dsc-modules.md

 Install-Ruby
 ```

 The next step is to find the module files on disk.
 They're _probably_ in a location like this one:

 ```
 C:/ProgramData/PuppetLabs/code/environments/<your environment name>/modules/
 ```

+The actual location will depend on how you configured your Puppet Environments.

-You're going to want to `Set-Location` to the module you want to debug, like:
+Next you're going to `Set-Location` to the module you want to debug, like so:

 ```powershell
 Set-Location 'C:/ProgramData/PuppetLabs/code/environments/production/modules/powershellget'
 ```

-We strongly suggest opening this location in VSCode to make editing a bit easier on yourself.
+> We strongly suggest opening this location in VSCode to make editing a bit easier on yourself.

-In any case, you will want to _delete_ the file `Gemfile.lock` in this directory and create a new file, `Gemfile.local`, with the following content:
+In any case, you will want to _delete_ the file `Gemfile.lock` in this directory and create a new file, `Gemfile.local` with the following content:

 ```ruby
 gem 'fuubar'